wso2/docs-choreo-dev/en/pe-docs/docs/choreo-concepts/access-control.md

 |`Environement Scoped`|Organization|Environment|
 |`Project-Environment Scoped`|Project|Environment|

+!!! tip
+    Configuring the Applicable Environment for a Role to Group assignment is currently available only for selected organizations.

 !!! warning "Important"
     Avoid assigning multiple roles to the same group across different projects or mapping levels (organization and project).
 Doing so can give users unintended permissions in some projects, allowing access to tasks they shouldn’t perform.
 To ensure proper access control, assign only one role to a group across projects or mapping levels.